Long Day Good Night

-Long Day Good Night is the thirteenth studio album by American progressive metal band Fates Warning, released on November 6, 2020.
-It is Fates Warning's first release on Metal Blade Records since 2004's FWX and also the first to feature guitarist Mike Abdow, who joined in 2017.
+Long Day Good Night is the thirteenth and final studio album by American progressive metal band Fates Warning, released on November 6, 2020.
+It is Fates Warning's first release on Metal Blade Records since 2004's FWX and also the first to feature guitarist Mike Abdow as a full time member, which he became in 2017 having previously been a touring only member (since 2013) and appearing as a guest on their previous album Theories of Flight in 2016.

 Background

 On February 15, 2019, it was announced that Fates Warning had re-signed to Metal Blade Records, and were planning to work on their thirteenth studio album for a 2020 release.
 In a December 2019 interview, bassist Joey Vera stated, "Fates Warning is not quite done writing, but pretty close.
 I think that the Fates record is also gonna be recording probably around January, February.
 I'm still very involved in both of those bands, obviously.
 So, for sure, a new Armored Saint record and a new Fates Warning record is on the horizon in the next 18 months, for sure."
 On May 13, 2020, Alder announced on his Instagram profile that his vocals for the album were finished.

 On August 25, 2020, details of Fates Warning's thirteenth studio album were released, including the title, release date and track listing, and its lead single "Scars" was released on the same day.

+In a May 2023 interview, Ray Alder revealed that Jim Matheos has no plans of writing any more new music for the band.